Peking Hotel

 Peking Hotel with Liu He

-The Peking Hotel podcast and newsletter take you down memory lane of recent history in China, and narrates China’s reality through the personal tales of China experts.
-The stories here are a reminder of what China used to be and what it is capable of becoming.
+The Peking Hotel podcast and newsletter are digital publications in which Liu He interviews China specialists about their first-hand experiences and observations from decades past.
+Their stories are a reminder of what China used to be and what it is capable of becoming.